Debronejacobs/ICP-browser-agent/README.md

 ## 🌐 Browser Support

-**Officially Supported (for base Nanobrowser functionality from the original project):**
+**Officially Supported (for base AIbrowser functionality from the original project):**
 -   **Chrome** - Full support
 -   **Edge** - Full support

 **Not Supported (by the original project):**
 -   Firefox, Safari, and other Chromium variants (Opera, Arc, etc.)

-> **Note**: While Nanobrowser may function on other Chromium-based browsers, Chrome or Edge are recommended.
+> **Note**: While AIbrowser may function on other Chromium-based browsers, Chrome or Edge are recommended.

 ## 🚀 Quick Start (This ICP Fork: `Debronejacobs/ICP-browser-agent`)